elespdn/lemm-coll/README.txt

-﻿SPELLING VARIATION IS A PROBLEM FOR COLLATING MEDIEVAL TEXT.
+﻿SPELLING VARIATION IS AN ISSUE WHEN COLLATING MEDIEVAL TEXT.

 Different approaches have been tried:
 - "normalize" changing into a standard form just for the purpose of the collation
 - consider different kind of matches; not only agreement or disagreement, but also what has been called fuzzy match based on the edit distance among the words.

-Another approach is lemmatize the text first and then perform the collation.
-This is made possible only recently by the development of modules for automatic lemmatization of medieval texts.
+Another approach is made possible only recently by the development of modules for automatic lemmatization of medieval texts.
+It implies lemmatize the text first and then perform the collation.
-Considering Ancient French,
+Considering Ancient French, there are two parameter files available --> the Stein parameter file
---> the Stein parameter file is available for TreeTagger --> there is also the BFM parameter file for POS annotations, but not for lemmatization
+--> the BFM parameter file (for POS annotations, not for lemmatization)

 PROPOSAL:
 1. lemmatize